rayjabhavik/laravel-doc-app/README.md

 composer require yajra/laravel-datatables:"^1.0" --ignore-platform-req=ext-gd -w first run command add in config/app.php in the providers add  Yajra\DataTables\DataTablesServiceProvider::class pass data and button using cointroller

+=> task-8(send mail using Observable & Mailable )
+Observable:
+to create Observable with this command a php artisan make:observer ProductObserver --model=Product regester a observal in EventServiceProvider.php in providers boot method mail changes in .env file

+ Mailable:
+ to create Mailable with the use of this commmand a php artisan make:mail MyTestMail and also create a blade.php file for mail use mailable in Observable in the mail:send() we can also use a mail:queue()